 Cause and the thing I’m thinking about right now is if that’s the case, right?
 That means obviously people have multiple, opioid prescriptions, there, there are people cause obviously like I’m thinking in my head right now, w what would you, what did you say?
 The number in Appalachia was out of 184, 84.

-So I’m thinking right now, like personally, I don’t have any opioid prescriptions.
+So I’m thinking right now like personally, I don’t have any opioid prescriptions.
 But, so that would mean I’m just thinking you’re an outlier, right?
 That there are 15 other people, theoretically, that don’t, but 80, 84 other people that do.
-And I’m thinking that can’t be obviously the case, something in that there’s people who have maybe two or three prescriptions, and then no wonder why they’re overdosing because.
+And I’m thinking that can’t be obviously the case, something in that there are people who have maybe two or three prescriptions, and then no wonder why they’re overdosing because.

 Chuck: That is one that’s.
 So the Mercer County statistic was 102 per a hundred.
-So that would imply that number was taking in consideration that people had
+So that would imply that number was taking into consideration that people had